Articles on: FeedHub

 Having a qualified product feed is not enough to maximize your reach and sales.
 To achieve it, you need to optimize your feed, and one of the fields that needs to be prioritized is your product title.

-Since you are selling electronics and you want to include more information such as color and SKU in your title, you can choose these fields from the drop down list and type the punctuation to organize the title neatly (e.g. you can add a dash, or parentheses).
+If you are selling electronics and you want to include more information such as color and SKU in your title, you can choose these fields from the drop down list and type the punctuation to organize the title neatly (e.g. you can add a dash, or parentheses).

-Since you only want to optimize the title for electronic products, you need to choose Some Products.
+If you only want to optimize the title for electronic products, you need to choose Some Products.
 Then, you need to select the products that belong to this category by choosing brand to be "Apple".

-The Default Rules of our app
+The Default Rules of our App

 For example, Availability will include 2 Default Rules: